 Where to sell handmade items for free in the UK?

-Most online marketplaces charge a commission or a fee to sellers for using their platform.
-The only place you can sell your crafts online that doesn’t charge a fee is Facebook Marketplace, which allows you to sell to people within a 100 mile radius of your location.
+Most online marketplaces charge a commission or a fee to sellers for using their platform, but Facebook Marketplace allows handmade sellers to list products for free.
+It lets you sell locally to people within a 100 mile radius of your location, which can work well for local traders.

-However, it doesn’t let you set up your own separate shop on their platform, and Facebook does not offer seller protection or support if anything goes wrong.
+However, it doesn’t let you set up your own separate shop on their platform, and Facebook does not offer seller protection or support if anything goes wrong, which can be limiting for independent sellers.

 FAQs

-• What handmade craft sells best?
-Although the possibilities for selling crafts as a hobby in the UK are almost endless, some products are more popular than others.
+- What handmade craft sells best?
+Many makers find that although the possibilities for selling crafts as a hobby in the UK are almost endless, some products are more popular than others.
 Handmade jewellery, candles, pottery and soap are among the best-selling items.

-• Can you sell handmade things on Vinted?
-Yes, you can use Vinted to sell your art and crafts.
+- Can you sell handmade things on Vinted?
+Yes, handmade sellers can use Vinted to sell your art and crafts.
 However, the platform has some restrictions on the types of items you can sell, so it’s important to check this before going ahead.

-• Do I need insurance to sell crafts online?
+- Do I need insurance to sell crafts online?
 If you only sell your products online, you are not legally required to have insurance.
 However, it’s important to note that these websites like Etsy are just selling platforms.
-If you don’t have your own insurance policy, you will not be covered if any issues arise with your products – for example, if a customer hurts themselves on a piece of sharp jewellery.
+If you don’t have your own insurance policy, handmade sellers will not be covered if any issues arise with your products.
+For example, if a customer hurts themselves on a piece of sharp jewellery.

-• What type of insurance do I need?
-If you’re only selling your products online, it’s a good idea to have Public and Products Liability insurance to protect you against any issues – for example, if a customer develops a rash after using one of your soaps.
-However, if you’re selling products at a market or another physical location, Public and Products Liability Insurance becomes essential.
+- What type of insurance do I need?
+Public and Product Liability insurance is recommended for online sellers.
+It is a good idea to have Public and Products Liability insurance to protect you against any issues.
+For example, if a customer develops a rash after using one of your soaps.
+However, if you’re selling products at a market or another physical location as a market trader or stallholder, Public and Products Liability Insurance becomes essential.

 Need insurance for crafters?
 Visit CMTIA’s crafters insurance page for more information, or read our article about how to sell handmade products online.